 - date of birth

-- address history for the last five years
+- address history for the last 5 years

-- original signature (not required for online & e-mail requests)
+- original signature (not needed for online requests)

-Applying for SAR on behalf of someone who has died
+Ask for information about someone who has died

-You can apply to get the information of someone who’s died to settle National Insurance or Income Tax if you are legally entitled to do so on behalf of their estate.
+You can apply to get the information of someone who’s died to settle National Insurance or Income Tax if you’re legally allowed to do so on behalf of their estate.